 ABOUT ME

 Mond has been seen in numerous performances at various summer music festivals.
-This past summer he was a Frank R. Browell III Apprentice Artist at the Des Moines Metro Opera where he played Il Notaio and covered Ambrogio (Il barbiere di Siviglia) as well as covered the roles of Arkel (Pelléas et Mélisande) and Jimmy O’Donnelly/Mr. Carhart in the world premiere of Damien Geter’s American Apollo.
+Last summer he was a Frank R. Browell III Apprentice Artist at the Des Moines Metro Opera where he played Il Notaio and covered Ambrogio (Il barbiere di Siviglia) as well as covered the roles of Arkel (Pelléas et Mélisande) and Jimmy O’Donnelly/Mr. Carhart in the world premiere of Damien Geter’s American Apollo.
 In summer 2023, he was seen as Marco (Gianni Schicchi) and Father/Ben/Sepulchral Voice (Lady in the Dark) at the Chautauqua Opera Conservatory under the direction of Marlena Malas.
 At the Trentino Music Festival, he performed as Sarastro/Sprecher (Die Zauberflöte) and Seneca (L’Incoronazione di Poppea World Premiere Ribchester Edition).
 He has also performed at the Vienna Summer Music Festival as Bartolo (Le nozze di Figaro), Masetto (Don Giovanni), Peter (Hänsel und Gretel), Colline (La Bohème Cover), Oberon (Paul Richards’ The Loathly Lady *World Premiere) and at the Utah Vocal Arts Academy as Antonio (Le nozze di Figaro).

 Mond is a proud graduate and Cornelius Vanderbilt Scholar of the Blair School of Music at Vanderbilt University.
 There he received his Bachelors degree in Voice Performance with a minor in Computer Science.
 As a student of Amy Jarman, Mond was featured in several operatic performances, including Guglielmo (Così fan Tutte), Le Baron de Pictordu (Viardot’s Cendrillon), Cadmus (Semele), Superintendant Budd (Albert Herring), and Monkey King/Crocodile/Lady Tiger (Kamala Sankaram’s Monkey and Francine in the City of Tigers), which won him the 2022 Julius and Magda Lachs Award for Excellence in Opera.
 During his time at Vanderbilt he won numerous awards, including the Encouragement Award for the Orpheus Vocal Competition, 4th place in the Neapolitan Masters Competition Promises Category, and 1st place in the TN state NATS in both musical theater and classical categories.